 Phase 2: Grants of up £100,000 will be considered for actual building and renovation work.
 It is not expected that the contribution from PIF will come to more than 25% of the building and renovation work.

 Aberdeenshire Council agreed to support the BIDs process at the Infrastructure Service committee on the 15th May 2014.
+The policy was renewed on the 12th March 2020.
 A BID involves businesses working together and investing collectively in local improvements in addition to those delivered by the council.
 A BID gives businesses a voice in the future direction and development of their own business environment and generates financial resources through a combination of additional levy, voluntary contributions and external funding.
 This financial resource allows additional projects and services to be determined through business consultation and allows them to be delivered through the private company of the BID by local business and partners.
-View the Aberdeenshire guide to BIDs (pdf 102KB).
+View the Aberdeenshire Policy on BIDs (pdf 159KB).

 If you have a query regarding BIDs in Aberdeenshire or would like further information please contact the Strategic Town Centre Executive.